Make Things Do Stuff to Mobilise 100,000 Young UK Makers

 "open data and OKFN chapters"

-as kaibray, i explore the intersections between open technology, creativity + community - and how they change our world. projects + writings above.
+as kaibray, i explore intersections between open technologies, creativities + communities - and how they can change our world.

 MAKING, HACKING AND i-TROLLING

-hub for my 2011 MSc research on the role of gender embodiment and identity amongst F/LOSS hackers across Europe for university college london's digital anthropology programme.
+in 2011, i released a MSc digital anthropology thesis on the role of gender embodiment and identity amongst F/LOSS hackers in Europe with university college london...